- Bylaw 1 – Players

 - When canon is shared by two or more sims/games, then participating sims/games cannot take actions that would cause harm to another sim/game or its members.
 For example, your sim is in a group with the USS Widgit.
 You can’t decide to blow up the Widgit or arrest its Captain unless you have prior agreement with the GM for the Widgit.

-- The report shall contain:
+- The nomination shall contain:

-- the number of active players/writers on the sim
+- the name of the nominee

 Bylaw #7 – Game/Sim Inactivity and Potential Removal